typable/poppy/README.md

 # poppy
-A Minecraft server management plugin
+A feature-rich Minecraft plugin which enhances gaming experience

 ### Export as JAR file